We maintain our commitment to providing support and services to all students.

 Arrupe College's Tuition Hardship Fund can help cover the cost of tuition.

-Current Arrupe College students can apply by working with their academic advisors to fill out the request form.
+Current Arrupe College students can apply by working with their academic advisors to fill out the Hardship Request Form.

 Arrupe College's Non-Tuition Hardship Fund can help cover expenses such as textbooks.